ULL-ESIT-PL/babel-learning/src/babel-tutorial/README.md

 # Babel Tutorial

-This tutorial shows how to use Babel to transpile JavaScript code in the context of a simple web application.
+This tutorial shows how to use Babel to transpile JSX code for a simple web application using only Babel and how to debug the resulting app using the generated source maps and Google Chrome.

 * [Introduction](https://inspirnathan.com/posts/12-babel-tutorial-part-1)
 * [React and JSX](https://inspirnathan.com/posts/13-babel-tutorial-part-2)